 A separate application, is required for this application.

-In honor of his many years of valued service , the Tom Begley Memorial Scholarship was created to assist those students who show interest and aptitude in work behind the scenes in the scene shop of Theatre UCF.
+In honor of their many years of valued service, the Tom Begley/Lani Harris Scholarship was created to assist those students who show a commitment to design technology, acting, musical theatre or theatre studies at Theatre UCF.